 He stated that Pompeii is currently under receivership and therefore he is not able to take action on this issue.
 This is not the response we had hoped for, so we are disappointed.
 We will continue our campaign with the hope that we won’t have to wait until June when the new Mayor is elected, because that is still in the distant future.
 We hope that Dr. Cafagna’s will reconsider and reach out to Gyeongju.
 Click HERE to learn more.

 Special Commissioner Donato Cafagna of Pompei: Tell Sister City, Gyeongju, South Korea, That We’re Opposed to the Torture and Consumption of Dogs and Cats.

 If you want to help fight the grisly South Korean dog and cat meat trade and make a difference in South Korea, here are a few quick actions you can take that could save millions of dogs and cats each year.

 In Gyeongju, there are countless dog farms, slaughterhouses, markets and restaurants where the dogs, who are tortured their entire lives, end up being slaughtered in the most inhumane ways, such as by electrocution, hanging or beating; and then thrown into boiling water – sometimes while they are still alive.
 In many places, dogs are being killed in full view of other terrified, caged dogs; and this takes place in public and in broad daylight.
 In addition, many abandoned and stolen former pets end up in this industry, and are subjected to the same cruelty.

 A Search Engine reveals the sickening scale of Gyeongju’s dog meat demand.

 Shown below are two search results on Naver (the most popular search engine in Korea) – the first one was for so-called “Health Food Centers” which commonly sell dog elixirs and cat elixirs (also known as dog soju and cat soju), and the second one was for “dog meat restaurants”.

-Even if half of these ‘Health’ Food Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in and around Gyeongju in order to supply all of these outlets.
+Even if half of these ‘Health’ Food Centers and restaurants serve dog and cat ‘ingredients’ in one form or another, just imagine how many dog/cat slaughterhouses must be present in the vicinity of Gyeongju in order to supply all of these outlets.